RebelGuy/chat-mate/projects/server/readme.md

 ### Twitch
 Enure you create an application on the [Twitch Developer Console](https://dev.twitch.tv/console/apps).
 Note down the application ID and secret and set the relevant environment variables.
 These will not change in the future.
 There should be a separate application for the `release`, `debug`, and `local` environments.

-For the initial authentication, you will need to start the Electron app via `yarn auth:twitch:<debug|release>` and sign in manually.
-After the Electron app closes, note the access token and refresh token printed in the console and set the relevant environment variables.
-The next time the project is run, these will be stored in the database (`twitch_auth` table) and retrieved thereon, so the variables can be safely removed before subsequent runs.
+For the initial authentication, you will need to start the Electron app via `yarn auth:twitch:<local|debug|release>` and sign in manually with the relevant ChatMate account.
+The access token and refresh token will automatically be stored in the database (`twitch_auth` table) and retrieved/updated automatically thereon.

 Important: The application scope is hardcoded in `TwurpleAuthProvider.ts` at the moment.
-Making any changes to the scope will require that you delete the single row in the `twitch_auth` table and follow the steps above to repeat the initial authentication process.
+Making any changes to the scope will require that you repeat the authentication process described above.

 ## Logging